Eagle NYC

-Eagle NYC is a gay bar in Manhattan, New York.
+Eagle NYC, also called The Eagle, is a gay bar in Manhattan, New York.

 Description and history

+The bar became a popular spot for gay men in New York from 1970 onwards, with a change of ownership and rebranding of the bar following the 1969 Stonewall riots.

 New York magazine described Eagle NYC as "a palatial two-story leather bar located near the West Side Highway" and rated the bar 79 out of 100.
 The bar hosts an annual Mr. Eagle competition.
 The venue has been located at West 28th Street and 11th Avenue since 2001.

 Mike Miksche at Daily Xtra said the bar is "dependable on weekends and maintains the classic leather bar vibe".